markpking2/portfolio/src/markdown-pages/cognito-react-node.md

 ![invalid token get users](https://res.cloudinary.com/markpkng/image/upload/v1594763463/cognito-react-node/get_users_unauthorized_itlfwk.png)

 Great!
 Our server responded with a **401 Unauthorized error** when we sent an invalid token.
 Change the **axiosWithAuth** back to what it was earlier.
 Now it's time to deploy our server onto **Elastic Beanstalk** and add an **RDS** instance.
 After that we will create a custom **Lambda** trigger function that will run whenever Cognito generates a token.
 The first time a user logs in, it will add the user to the server's RDS database and insert the user's database id to the identity token's payload.

+<a id="step-five"></a>

 ## Step Five: Deploying our server to Elastic Beanstalk with an RDS instance

-Remember: If you aren't familiar with deploying a Node.js server to **Elastic Beanstalk**, I wrote a more detailed guide [here](https://github.com/markpkng/node-express-rds).

 Navigate to the **AWS console** and go to **Services** > **Elastic Beanstalk**.
 Enter a name for your server, select **Node.js** for the platform, **version 12** for the platform branch, and use the recommended platform version.
 For **Application code** select **Sample application**, then **Create application**.